 Having waxed lyrical about their fabulous scent, there are some varieties that are, in fact, unscented, for example, the beautiful 'Dropmore Scarlet', which is grown for its spectacular red trumpet flowers and bluey-green leaves.

 Being semi-evergreen, it's useful for providing at least some foliage during the winter months.
 This variety is well suited to being a feature plant in the more modern garden.

 For outstanding scent, and its suitability for use on a north facing wall, I would recommend the 'Late Dutch Honeysuckle' (Lonicers periclymenun serotina).
 There is an early flowering variety available, too.

-The 'Gold Flame' variety, or one of the Japanese varieties, with their intensely fragrant flowers, are also a good choice.
+The 'Gold Flame' variety shown below, or one of the Japanese varieties, with their intensely fragrant flowers, are also a good choice.

 Here are some real stunners!